 Dr. Yee does not typically work with Children under age 10, and does not typically work with couples.

-Dr. Yee is in network for all Aetna, Blue Cross Blue Shield and Cigna plans.
+Dr. Yee is in network for all Aetna, Blue Cross Blue Shield, Cigna and United Healthcare plans.
 Other insurance plans can be submitted for out of network reimbursement at the patient's responsibility.
 Patients may also elect to use their HSA or FSA if applicable.